United States v. Moore (1973)

 United States v.
 Moore, 486 F.2d 1139 (D.C.
 Cir.
-1973), was a case heard by the United States Court of Appeals for the District of Columbia Circuit in which the Court ruled that narcotics addicts are not protected from prosecution for narcotics possession.
-Police officers investigating a drug trafficking ring found the defendant, Raymond Moore, in a hotel room with heroin capsules in his pocket; he was charged and convicted of narcotics possession.
+1973), was a case heard by the United States Court of Appeals for the District of Columbia Circuit in which the court ruled that narcotics addicts are not protected from prosecution for narcotics possession.
+Police officers investigating a drug trafficking ring found the defendant, Raymond Moore, in a hotel room with heroin capsules in his pocket; he was charged with narcotics possession.
 Moore claimed at trial and on appeal that his addiction to heroin forced him to possess and use drugs.
 He argued that because he did not have the free will to keep himself from possessing drugs, he should not be held criminally responsible.
+(Note: This case touches on biomedical topics, like the classification and nature of addiction.
+This article's coverage of those topics is largely shaped by the perspectives of contemporaneous legal scholars, and should not be taken to reflect contemporary medical understanding.)
+At trial, he was convicted and sentenced to six years in prison.

-Moore's defense in the D.C.
+Moore's proposed addiction defense on appeal to the D.C.
 Circuit was based on three legal foundations.
-First, he argued that when the U.S. Congress made possession of narcotics a crime, they did not intend for the law to apply to narcotics addicts.
-Second, he argued that narcotics addicts are protected by the common law principle of mens rea (meaning a "guilty mind"), which generally requires the government to prove that a person had the free will to commit a crime before they can be found guilty of it.
-Third, he argued that the U.S. Supreme Court's ruling in Robinson v.
-California – in which the Court struck down a state law that made it illegal to be a narcotics addict, citing the Eighth Amendment – would also prevent a narcotics addict from being convicted of possession.
-The government argued in return that Congress never intended to create a defense to drug possession based on addiction and mens rea, and that Robinson did not apply to this case.
+First, his lawyers argued that laws criminalizing possession of narcotics were not intended to apply to narcotics addicts.
+Second, his lawyers argued that narcotics addicts are protected by the common law principle of mens rea (meaning a "guilty mind"), which generally requires the government to prove that a person had the free will to commit a crime before they can be found guilty of it.
+Third, his lawyers argued that punishing a narcotics addict for possession would be cruel and unusual punishment in violation of the Eighth Amendment, citing a previous U.S. Supreme Court ruling.
+The government responded that the law was not intended to create an addiction defense, and that the Supreme Court ruling did not apply to this case.